Statements and Letters

 1 "Equity-mindedness" means that educational leaders, faculty, and staff demonstrate awareness of and proactive willingness to address their institution's equity and inequity issues (Bensimon 2007).

 AAC&U Board of Directors.
 1998.
-"Statement on Liberal Learning."
+"Statement on Liberal Education ."
 Washington, DC: Association of American Colleges and Universities.

 –––.
 2010.
 The Quality Imperative.
 Washington, DC: Association of American Colleges and Universities.